 - Basics: A Knife, Cutting Board, Stirring Spoon

-How Do You Make Roasted Red Pepper Tomato Soup?
+How To Make Roasted Red Pepper Tomato Soup

 Ah soup, the most simple comfort food on the planet.
-This soup is especially easy and since the veggies are roasted and develop a ton of flavor you can skip the simmer if you wish or don’t have time.
-The basic steps to this soup are roast, simmer, blend and finally: EAT!
+This roasted tomato soup is especially easy and since the veggies are roasted and develop a ton of flavor you can skip the simmer if you wish or don't have time.
+The basic steps to this roasted red pepper tomato soup are roast, simmer, blend and finally: EAT!

 - Bread Bowl: Make it Your Main and Put it in a Massive Bread Bowl

-Some of my favorite toppers for this soup recipe are:
+Some of my favorite toppers for this vegan red pepper tomato soup are:

 - Grilled Cheese Bites (featured)-Vegetarian